 - Material warranties: Often cover fade, stain, or structural defects under specific conditions; they don’t replace maintenance.

-- Workmanship warranties: Depend on the installer; OSB provides a
+- Workmanship warranties: Depend on the installer; OSB provides a 1-year workmanship warranty and installs products eligible for TimberTech’s 7-year labor warranty when criteria are met.

 Cost & Value Over Time

-- Upfront vs. total cost of ownership: Wood often costs less to start but needs regular finishing;
+- Upfront vs. total cost of ownership: Wood often costs less to start but needs regular finishing; capped composite/PVC cost more upfront but save time and money on maintenance.

 - Resale & ROI: A durable, low-maintenance, great-looking deck is a strong selling point.